All Episodes

 There is no apology.

-Barack Obama's the best thing in the world ever happened to the African American community.
+Barack Obama is the best thing in the world ever happened to the African American community.

-And it just I was just reminded of it when you made the point, you basically said the same thing here that for African Americans, Obama has not been what everybody thought he was gonna be.
+You basically said the same thing here: that for African Americans, Obama has not been what everybody thought he was going to be.

-Yeah, well, my my point yesterday, and and and I appreciate you letting me uh say about it was that in order for the Republicans to win uh the election in 2016, whoever the candidate is has to speak directly to the African American as well as the Hispanic population.
+Yeah, well, my point yesterday, and I appreciate you letting me say about it, was that in order for the Republicans to win the election in 2016, whoever the candidate is has to speak directly to the African-American as well as the Hispanic population.

 I know.